rust-lang/rust/src/doc/trpl/standard-input.md

 The `read_line()` method can be called on the result of `stdin()` to write a full line of input to its argument, a String buffer.
 We pass `input` as a mutable reference, since `read_line()` will be modifying the buffer.
+(Don't worry too much about this yet- all you need to know for now is that `read_line()` "borrows" `input` for modification for the duration of the call.
+We'll see more about this later in [Pointers] and [Ownership].)
 Every character up to and including the first newline encountered is written to `input`, which grows dynamically as needed. `read_line()` returns the number of bytes written to `input`, which we do not make use of here.

 ```{rust,ignore}
 .ok().expect("Failed to read line");